lexcomber/LexTrainingR/README.md

 3. Mapping spatial accuracy
 4. Additional materials

-If you want the PDFs that include the maps and plots, then a zip file of the PDFs is [here](https://github.com/lexcomber/LexTrainingR/blob/master/The%20Intermediate%20R%20course%20PDFs.zip) *or* if you wanted to create the PDFs yourself, you could right click on the links above, save the `.RMD` files, open them in RStudio and click on the `Knit PDF` icon.
+The PDFs that include the maps and plots, then a zip file of the PDFs is [here](https://github.com/lexcomber/LexTrainingR/blob/master/Spatial_Analysis_Accuracy_PDFs.zip).

 ## The Intermediate R course